L-Blondy/lb-write/README.md

 ### **WriteSequence**

 ```
-import { WriteSequence } from "./write.js"
+import { WriteSequence } from "lb-write"

 ...